-You are cordially invited to attend an annual meeting of stockholders (the "Annual Meeting") of Catalyst Biosciences, Inc. (the "Company") that will be held at the Company's offices located at 260 Littlefield Ave, South San Francisco, California 94080, on June 9, 2016, at 9:00 a.m.
+You are cordially invited to attend an annual meeting of stockholders (the "Annual Meeting") of Catalyst Biosciences, Inc. (the "Company") that will be held at the Company's offices located at 260 Littlefield Ave, South San Francisco, California 94080, on June 15, 2017, at 1:00 p.m.
 Pacific Time for the following purposes:

-- 1. To elect two Class I directors of our Board of Directors to serve for the ensuing three years and until their successors are elected; - 2.
-To approve an amendment and restatement of the Company's 2015 Stock Incentive Plan (the "2015 Plan") to increase the authorized shares available for issuance under the 2015 Plan by 1,000,000 shares and to make certain changes to the 2015 Plan's minimum one-year vesting requirement; - 3.
-To hold an advisory vote to approve executive compensation; - 4.
-To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; and - 5.
+- 1. To elect two Class II directors of our Board of Directors to serve for the ensuing three years and until their successors are elected; - 2.
+To approve an amendment and restatement of the Company's 2015 Stock Incentive Plan (the "2015 Plan") to increase the authorized shares available for issuance under the 2015 Plan by 950,000 shares, increase the 162(m) annual grant limits, and change the non-employee director annual grant limit to apply to both cash fees and equity awards; - 3.
+To hold a non-binding, advisory vote to approve the compensation of the Company's Named Executive Officers; - 4.
+To hold a non-binding, advisory vote to recommend whether a non-binding stockholder vote to approve the compensation of the Company's Named Executive Officers should occur every one, two or three years; - 5.
+To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; and - 6.
 To transact other business that may properly come before the Annual Meeting or any adjournments or postponements thereof.

 You can find more information about each of these items, including the nominees for directors, in the proxy statement accompanying this notice.
-The record date for the Annual Meeting is April 18, 2016.
+The record date for the Annual Meeting is April 24, 2017.
 Only stockholders of record at the close of business on that date may vote at the meeting or any postponement or adjournment thereof.

-The Board of Directors recommends that you vote in favor of each of the nominees for director and in favor of each of the other three proposals outlined in the proxy statement accompanying this notice.
+The Board of Directors recommends that you vote in favor of each of the nominees for director, in favor of proposals 2, 3 and 5 and for the option of once every year for proposal 4, outlined in the proxy statement accompanying this notice.